 Click here to find out more.

-The current Lord-Lieutenant of the Royal County of Berkshire is Mr James Puxley.
+The current Lord-Lieutenant of the Royal County of Berkshire is Mr Andrew Try.

 The Town Council invites the Lord-Lieutenant to attend key events but he is understandably not able to be present at them all.